Minneapolis-area Chiropractic Clinic: Kelly ChiropracticGwendolyn E. Kelly, DC

 BACK TO TOP HOME

 Thank you for visiting the Kelly Chiropractic, P. A. web page.
 Please note that the information located on our site is not intended to provide specific chiropractic advice.
 You should consult with a chiropractic doctor and not rely on any information contained herein regarding your specific condition.
 We welcome the receipt of electronic mail.
-Please be advised, however, that the act of sending electronic mail to this office or to Dr. Gwendolyn E. Kelly, DC does not alone create a physician-patient relationship.
+Please be advised, however, that the act of sending electronic mail to this office or to Dr. Gwendolyn E. Kelly-Kohnke, DC does not alone create a physician-patient relationship.
 We will neither accept requests for chiropractic advice or treatment nor offer specific chiropractic advice over the internet.
 The information here is presented for general information purposes only and is not intended to be used as a substitute for medical advice.